Skip to content

 Gamers are Early Adopters of the Metaverse

-In 2021, Facebook’s rebranding placed the Metaverse front-and-center, with industry players immediately looking to capitalize on the continued shift to digital environments, entertainment, and general digital existence.
+In 2021, Facebook’s rebranding placed the Metaverse front and center, with industry players immediately looking to capitalize on the continued shift to digital environments, entertainment, and general digital existence.
 While the term is new to the mainstream, consumers have already shown an affinity for live online gaming through the MMORPGs of the early 2000s, but adoption of the Metaverse so far has been isolated to only the most die-hard segments.

 “In order to see mainstream adoption, you need three things: best-in-class networking; a slick device form factor that can deliver low latency; and engaging, immersive content,” said Jon Wakelin, Partner at Altman Solon.
 “Many countries have solved the networking challenge, and the big tech players are racing to find a wireless device that is comfortable and capable of delivering the high bandwidth streams needed for mixed reality.
 Once the platforms are established, the content will find its way there quickly.”